Loading…

 What should you do?

 Ensure that there is sufficient income generated, where possible, to make best use of your personal allowances and basic rate bands.
-As the personal allowance and tax bands will be frozen for a further four years (i.e. until 5 April 2028), it’s more important than ever not to waste them.
-To do this, you could consider the timing of dividends, trust distributions and pension withdrawals.
-In addition, income-producing assets can be transferred between spouses without any liability to Capital Gains Tax to ensure that both spouses are utilising their lower rates of tax and tax-free allowances.
+As the personal allowance and tax bands will be frozen for a further three years (i.e. until 5 April 2028), it’s more important than ever not to waste them.
+To do this, you could consider the timing of dividends, trust distributions, and pension withdrawals.
+In addition, income-producing assets can be transferred between spouses without any liability to Capital Gains Tax (CGT) to ensure that both spouses are utilising their lower rates of tax and tax-free allowances.

-Where your income is in the £100,000 to £125,140 bracket, consider the possibility of additional Gift Aid donations or pension contributions.
+Where your income is in the £100,000 to £125,140 bracket, consider the possibility of additional Gift Aid donations or pension contributions

 Charitable donations